-That computer on your desk isn’t just for browsing the internet or doing your banking.
+You may already have all the tools you need to make money on your PC.
+That laptop or computer on your desk isn’t just for browsing the internet or doing your banking.
 It’s a tool that could make you richer.
 In some cases, you may even be able to supplement your income without doing anything bar leaving your machine on.
-Sounds good, right?

 Got a talent?
 Get it out there.
-Whether you’re a dab hand at tech support, an expert designer, a skilled writer or anything in between, social media and online classifieds are a great way to get yourself noticed, and your PC will often be everything you need for the job.
+Whether you’re a dab hand at tech support, an expert designer, a skilled writer or anything in between, social media and online classifieds are a great way to get yourself noticed, and your PC – and perhaps a couple of vital PC accessories like a webcam – will often be everything you need for the job.
 With the aid of software like TeamViewer, many tech support tasks are trivial – obviously, basically every creative pursuit has moved towards the computer desktop.

 Taking tech support as an example, start by putting your name out on localised sites like Gumtree or Craigslist to potentially attract geographically reasonable clients; it’s the modern equivalent of putting a card in the newsagent’s window.